SsTommyChensS/maploving-qrcode-generator/README.md

 ## Summary

 While this project presented several challenges, it was an invaluable learning experience.
-I am excited to explore more advanced features of Google APIs and bring additional value to similar projects in the future.
+I am excited to explore more advanced features of Google APIs and bring additional value to similar projects in the future